This recipe originally comes from my Czech cookbook, De Tsjechische Keuken by Ludmila Fraňkova, long out of print.

 We usually have it with cabbage, beetroot or cauliflower.
-I cut the meat up small and serve it like Geschnetzeltes, but the pieces (one per person) can just as well be left whole.
+I tend to cut the meat up small, but the pieces (one per person) can just as well be left whole.

 Squeeze the garlic through a press or mince it very finely and mix with salt and cumin.
 Rub the meat with the mixture on all sides.